As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Step 2: Choose Your Grit

-Based on the guidance above, select the appropriate starting grit for your goal.
+Based on the guidance in the grit section above, select the appropriate starting grit for your goal.
 For maintenance restoration, start at 500–800 and work up to your desired finish grit.
 For a minor adjustment or light refresh, start one grit coarser than your target finish.

 Step 3: Sand in Consistent Circular Motions